Social Media Analytics: Measuring Success and Refining Your Strategy

 4. Later

-Later is a social media management tool that can be used by small business owners to preview content before posting on social media.
+Later is a social media management tool that small business owners can use to preview content before posting.
+However, this tool lacks benchmarking and competitive analysis features.

-However, it has a scheduling and analytic feature that includes website clicks, performance analytics, and click-through rates.
+However, it has scheduling and analytical features that include website clicks, performance analytics, and click-through rates.

 Pricing